 Structure of Data in the Snowflake Data Warehouse

-Snowflake is a cloud data warehouse that you can use for storage of your enterprise data or your data repository.
-It is a truly SaaS offering, which means that you do not need to install any hardware or software to use it, and the management and maintenance of the warehouse is handled by Snowflake itself.
-Its micro-partitioning and data clustering features also take care of the query performance and table optimization for data storage.
+Snowflake is a cloud data warehouse that you can use to store your enterprise data or data repository.
+It is a true SaaS offering, which means that you do not need to install any hardware or software to use it.
+Snowflake handles the management and maintenance of the warehouse.
+Its micro-partitioning and data clustering features help optimize query performance and table maintenance.

 Snowflake Architecture

-Snowflake separates data storage from the computing functions, which allows you to scale each of these independently.
-Its architecture consists of the three distinct layers of:
+Snowflake separates data storage from the computing functions, allowing you to scale each of these independently.
+Its architecture consists of three distinct layers:

-• Database Storage: All the data in Snowflake is maintained in databases in an encrypted and compressed form.
+Database Storage: All the data in Snowflake is maintained in databases in an encrypted and compressed form.
 Each database consists of one or more schemas, which define the logical groupings of the tables and views within the database.
-Snowflake supports both unstructured data such as CSV and semi-structured data, such as, JSON and AVRO.
+Snowflake supports unstructured data, such as CSV, and semi-structured data, such as JSON and AVRO.

-• Virtual Warehouses or Compute Clusters: Snowflake handles queries using massively parallel processing (MPP) compute clusters.
+Query Processing: Snowflake processes queries using virtual warehouses, which are massively parallel processing (MPP) compute clusters.
 MPP enables faster performance and allows for quick scaling up.
-Each virtual warehouse is an independent MPP compute cluster, where each node of the cluster contains a part of the data repository.
-One virtual warehouse does not share compute resources (such as CPU, memory, and temporary storage) with other virtual warehouses and, therefore, does not impact the performance of any other virtual warehouse.
-A virtual warehouses can be used across databases and auto-suspended when not in use.
+Each virtual warehouse comprises several compute nodes allocated by Snowflake from the cloud provider.
+These virtual warehouses are independent of each other and do not share compute resources, such as CPU, memory, and temporary storage.
+As a result, one virtual warehouse does not impact the performance of any other virtual warehouse.
+Virtual warehouses can be used across databases and auto-suspended when not in use.

-• Managed Services: The managed cloud services coordinate all the operations in Snowflake, such as, data encryption, SQL querying, client sessions, and authentication.
-The queries are first routed to this layer’s optimizer before being forwarded to the virtual warehouses.
+Managed Services: The managed cloud services coordinate all the operations in Snowflake, such as data encryption, SQL querying, client sessions, and authentication.
+The queries are routed through this layer’s optimizer to the virtual warehouses.
 This layer also stores the metadata needed to optimize the queries or filter data.

 Snowflake Data Structure